nakla/sbfspot/README.md

 * /etc/sbfspot => directory for your configuration files
 * /var/sbfspot => data directory (for storing csv files or sqlite database file)

-The mapped host volumes should be read- and writeable for user with ID 5000 or group with ID 5000.
+The mapped host volumes should be read- and writeable for user with ID 5000 or group with ID 5000, the config files also.

 # Environment variables
 ## General